AP® Physics 1 Study Plan & Tips

-The Key to a 5 on the AP Physics 1 Exam
+The Key To Score A 5 on the Exam

 Are you planning on taking AP® Physics 1 in the future?
-If so, having a solid plan in place early in the game can help take the stress off and set you up for success.
-We created a detailed AP Physics study guide covering study tips, resources, and strategies to help you get the highest score possible for acceptance into your dream college.
-While there are a lot of variables involved in the scheduling of AP courses, we will provide important tips that will help you understand and complete the process seamlessly.
+If so, having a solid plan in place early in the game can help relieve stress and set you up for success.
+We created a detailed AP Physics study plan covering study tips, resources, and strategies to help you get the highest score possible for acceptance into your dream college.
+While many variables are involved in scheduling AP courses, we will provide important tips that will help you understand and complete the process seamlessly.

-Image shows a spacecraft with attached rockets moving through interstellar space and then separating into five self-propelled sub-rockets.
+Image shows a spacecraft with attached rockets moving through space and separating into 5 self-propelled sub-rockets.

 Section I: Plan your AP Course Schedule Carefully

-If you are considering AP courses and exams in the future, then implementing a clear strategy early on in the process can relieve stress and prepare you for success.
+If you are considering AP courses and exams in the future, implementing a clear strategy early on can relieve stress and prepare you for success.
 Below are some critical questions and answers to consider as you start planning your AP course schedule:

 1. What AP courses does your school offer?